Insufficient registrations have been received, so this course will now not run in 2019.

 FoodStream is an Australian company which, working with Gordon Young of FiE and process engineering specialist Dennis Forte, has been presenting practical training programs in countries including Australia, Thailand, and New Zealand for almost 20 years.
-This is the first time this course will be presented in Norway, following presentation of our Aquafeed Extrusion program in 2015 (and again 9 to 11 May 2016).
+This course was presented in Norway for the first time in 2016, with excellent feedback from participants.

 Drying is one of the most common operations in food and feed production.
 It is used across virtually every sector/commodity.
 It is critical to the quality and/or functionality of many products, and it is one of our most energy-intensive process operations.
 Yet it is often poorly understood and inefficient.